ol-ilyassov/MD_F_project/README.md

 # Mobile Development 2

-# Final Work
+- Final Work

 - Project Name: Weather App
 - Author Olzhas Ilyassov
 - Group: SE1902

-- Final Exam Requirements
+- Final Exam Requirements:
 1. Forecast for at least 2 cities

 2. All the parameters of the weather (see models) and changeable icons